 If you would like to ask me a question about commissioning a portrait, please do contact me in the studio now, by clicking here

 For many of my customers, this is the first time they have commissioned an artist and they often have a few questions.
-If this is you, I hope the guide below will be uesful.
-If you prefer to ask your question directly, please do not hesitate to email me here in the studio.
+If this is you, I hope the guide below will be useful.
+If you prefer to ask your question directly, please do not hesitate to email me here in the studio and I will call you back or email you as you prefer.

 Send me photos of your pet

 I love to see lots of photos of your pet.
 Please tell me which ones are your favourite, or any aspects which you feel best show the character of your pet.
 I will use one main photograph for the portrait and use others to get the correct colour or details.
-I will need at least one photograph taken outdoors in natural light – ideally not very bright sunshine, to give me a true representation of colours.
+Ideally, I will need at least one photograph taken outdoors in natural light – ideally not very bright sunshine, to give me a true representation of colours.
+If you don't have an outdoor photograph, then I can sometimes work with indoor photographs as well.
 If you prefer to upload them to Instagram or Facebook or to post me printed photos, that is also fine.

 Choose your portrait